neilsherbert-create/posthog.com/contents/handbook/growth/sales/how-to-do-discovery.md

 - Learn more about who you're speaking with via LinkedIn/X
 - Visit the company's website, learn about their product, who they are marketing/selling to, language they are using.
 Familiarize yourself with what may be important to them
 - Use ChatGPT, Perplexity, Claude, etc. to help research the company, their industry, macroeconomic factors and potential use cases for PostHog
+- If the company offers a web-based app, look at what other tools they're using.
+Buiktwith is a great plugin for this.
+You can also open web dev tools to see what else they might be using.
+This helps us uderstand their maturity.

 ### Asking questions